White65534/BHSD/README.md

 # 📚 Datasets
 - Access the datasets used in the paper!
 [Dataset is publicly available on Kaggle](https://www.kaggle.com/datasets/stevezeyuzhang/bhsd-dataset)
-- For the official train-test split used in the paper, see [dataset.json](https://github.com/White65534/BHSD/blob/main/dataset.json).
+- For the official train-test split and label of each semantic used in the paper, see [dataset.json](https://github.com/White65534/BHSD/blob/main/dataset.json).
 - The format is ```.nii.gz```.

 # Contact us